Attorney David I. Fuchs

 Broken bones, spinal cord fractures, traumatic brain injuries (TBIs), soft tissue damage, and painful cuts and bruises are some of the serious injuries people sustain in slip and fall accidents in Florida.
 Nationwide, the staggering statistics show that millions of people are injured in slip and falls every year, and these unfortunate injuries cost billions of dollars annually.
 Among the elderly population, they are a leading cause of catastrophic injuries and even death.
 From 2007 to 2016, fall fatalities rose by 30% among seniors, according to the Centers for Disease Control and Prevention.

 If you’ve incurred injuries because you slipped and fell on someone else’s property, your medical bills may be piling up, and you may not be able to work while you recover.
 You may be unsure of where to turn for help.
-Contact a Fort Lauderdale slip and fall attorney at the Law Offices of David I. Fuchs today for help.
+Contact a Fort Lauderdale slip and fall attorney at David I. Fuchs, Injury & Accident Lawyer, P.A. today for help.
 To schedule a free consultation of your case, call (954) 568-3636 today, or reach out through the online form.

 Sometimes people fall by accident because they simply aren’t looking where they are going, or even stumble over their own two feet.
 But slipping, tripping, and falling also occur because of the negligence of others who have not kept their properties safely maintained, or who have allowed clutter to build up.
 Slip and fall accidents happen at workplaces, at stores and other public businesses, at concerts and events, at other people’s homes, and at a whole host of places where people gather.